MDU-PHL/COVID19-paper/README.md

 Every isolate was sequenced with Illumina paired-end 150bp reads.
 Some isolates have additional Nanopore data.

+The GISAID ID for each set of reads has been added to the BioSample description.

 ### Consensus genomes

 Early versions of consensus genomes were deposited in